particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 The best way to ensure people will use your library is to provide good examples.

-Once you've written the first draft of the library you can test the examples on hardware you own in the CLI with `particle library flash <my_device> examples/<example_name>` from the library folder or in the Desktop IDE by right-clicking on the example and selecting "Flash this example".
+Once you've written the first draft of the library you can test the examples on hardware you own in the CLI with `particle flash <my_device> examples/<example_name>` from the library folder or in the Desktop IDE by right-clicking on the example and selecting "Flash this example".

 ### Uploading a private version